rowanlees/steam-voice-commands/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add more functions to respond to, such as opening big picture mode

 See the [open issues](https://github.com/reden96/steam-voice-commands-net-framework/issues) for a full list of proposed features (and known issues).
+Feel free to raise suggestions.

 <p align="right">(<a href="#top">back to top</a>)</p>